Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity: Experiments

+Furthermore, we try whether it is possible to predict the DW-NOMINATE scores from the relative concept frequencies.
+Specifically, we binarize the DW-NOMINATE scores by dividing them into the upper and lower half, thus resulting in a balanced dataset of more conservative and more liberal subreddits.
+We then train $\ell_2$-regularized logistic regression classifiers using the relative frequencies of the concepts from $\mathcal{C}^*$ and $\mathcal{C} \setminus \mathcal{C}^*$ as features.
+Since the dataset is small, we train 100 models on different random (label-stratified) splits of the subreddits into 50\% training and 50\% test.
+The models based on the concepts from $\mathcal{C}^*$ have substantially higher accuracies ($\mu = 0.657$, $\sigma = 0.122$) than the models based on the concepts from $\mathcal{C} \setminus \mathcal{C}^*$ ($\mu = 0.491$, $\sigma = 0.109$), a difference that is again shown to be significant ($p < 0.01$) by a two-tailed $t$-test (Figure~\ref{fig:acc}).
+We interpret this as further evidence that the concepts in $\mathcal{C}^*$ (as opposed to the concepts in $\mathcal{C} \setminus \mathcal{C}^*$) capture ideological polarization.

-The key goal of \slap4slip is to identify the concepts that are most polarized along the dimensions of agenda setting and framing.
-Here, we analyze which concepts are selected by AF-SGAE, i.e., we take a look at $\mathcal{C}^*$ (Table \ref{tab:dynamics-examples}).
-Upon first inspection, we find that many concepts in $\mathcal{C}^*$ are names of politicians (e.g., \textit{bush}, \textit{donald}) and designations of parties and political orientations (e.g., \textit{gop}, \textit{lefties}).
-Furthermore, $\mathcal{C}^*$ contains concepts related to contested political issues of various kinds.
-While many of these issues (e.g., \textit{gay marriage}, \textit{gun control}) have been shown to be characterized by polarized online discussions before \citep{Lai.2015, Demszky.2019}, others (e.g., \textit{deregulation}, \textit{mainstream}) have been in the focus of research to a lesser degree, highlighting \slap4slip's potential use as an exploratory framework.
+\textbf{Qualitative analysis.} We analyze which concepts are selected by SF-SGAE (Table \ref{tab:dynamics-examples}).
+Many concepts in $\mathcal{C}^*$ are names of politicians (e.g., \textit{bush}, \textit{donald}) and designations of parties and political orientations (e.g., \textit{gop}, \textit{lefties}).
+Furthermore, $\mathcal{C}^*$ contains concepts related to contested political issues.
+While many of these issues (e.g., \textit{gay marriage}, \textit{gun control}) have been shown to be characterized by polarized online discussions before \citep{Lai.2015, Demszky.2019}, others (e.g., \textit{deregulation}, \textit{mainstream}) have been in the focus to a lesser degree, highlighting \slap4slip's potential as an exploratory framework.